Digital Designer / Information Architect

 Since 2014, I’ve worked at Viget, where I’m a Senior UX Designer.
 I’ve helped shape digital experiences for clients like POLITICO, the NFLPA, and the Bronx Zoo.

-I’ve written on the Viget blog and sites like Smashing Magazine about UI research, the peak-end rule, design ethics, and random, insuppressible thoughts.
+I’ve written on the Viget blog and sites like Smashing Magazine about research, psychology, content strategy, design ethics, and random thoughts.

-I’ve given talks at IA Summit, GIANT Conference, and local meetups, and I gave the opening keynote for Cleveland’s World Usability Day in some kind of rowing hangar.
+I’ve given talks at IA Summit, GIANT Conference, and local meetups, and I gave the opening keynote for Cleveland’s World Usability Day.

 I earned my master’s in Information Science from the School of Information and Library Science at UNC-Chapel Hill.
 I won the Dean’s Achievement Award for the highest quality master’s paper of my graduating class for my study on the usability of flat UI icons.

-Sometimes, I make maps and nerdy posters, like Understanding the Battle of Chickamauga (presented at IA Conference 2020), 12 Ways to Slice Durham County, and a “natural modernist” map of North Carolina.
+Sometimes, I make maps and nerdy posters, like The US Interstate Numbering System, Understanding the Battle of Chickamauga (presented at IA Conference 2020), 12 Ways to Slice Durham County, and a “natural modernist” map of North Carolina.

 You can find me lurking and occasionally posting on Twitter.